Debbie Wright: Parlet

 In 1978, George Clinton launched the spin-off group Parlet, initially built around Wright and Jeanette Washington, with Mallia Franklin joining soon after to complete the trio.
 Together, they recorded the group’s debut album, Pleasure Principle which was released in 1978.

 Wright’s contributions to Pleasure Principle were especially notable.
 She sang lead on “Mr. Melody Man” and added co-lead and background parts throughout the record.
 Bandmate Gary “Mudbone” Cooper later recalled that Wright delivered “Mr. Melody Man” with such emotion that “we all felt the blessing of her voice as she sung it with tears in her eyes because the words expressed her emotions at that moment in her life.”

 Her brother, drummer Jim Wright, was also associated with the project, contributing to Pleasure Principle sessions as well as Bernie Worrell’s All the Woo in the World (1978).

 During the recording and promotion of Pleasure Principle, Wright began experiencing personal difficulties, including drug use and mental health challenges.
 Bandmates recalled that she sometimes struggled with paranoia and emotional distress during rehearsals.
 Wright herself later spoke about these struggles, and they were also discussed in the documentary Tear the Roof Off: The Untold Story of Parliament-Funkadelic (2016).
 These issues ultimately led to her leaving Parlet in 1978, after which she was replaced by Shirley Hayden.

 Later life and legacy

-After leaving Parliament-Funkadelic and Parlet in 1978, Wright withdrew from professional music.
-She later spoke about experiencing health and personal difficulties during this period, including struggles with substance use and mental health, which contributed to her departure from the group.
+Wright had one son, Charles, with drummer Zachary Slater, a percussionist known for his work in the late 1960s and early 1970s, particularly with Invictus and Hot Wax Records.
+Charles died in 1991 as a result of gun violence.
+Following her departure from Parliament-Funkadelic and Parlet in 1978, Wright withdrew from the professional music industry.
+In later interviews, she reflected on experiencing a range of personal and health challenges during this period, including struggles with substance use and mental health, which contributed to her decision to step away from the group.

-Although she did not return to professional recording, Wright occasionally sang in church and local settings.
-On October 12, 2017, Wright died in Detroit from a brain aneurysm at the age of 66.
+Although she did not return to commercial recording, Wright remained connected to music, occasionally singing in church and in local community settings.
+She died on October 12, 2017, in Detroit, Michigan, from a brain aneurysm at the age of 66.